 - Wear wide, deep shoes that provide good support for your feet.

 - Avoid high heels.

 - Avoid shoes that don't have enough toe room/are too small for your feet.

 Some people with bunions resort to surgery to alleviate the pain and discomfort, and to be able to wear shoes that they couldn't wear before.
 However, only 60 percent of patients that undergo bunion surgery can wear unlimited shoes.
 Bunion surgery cannot make the foot completely normal, but can improve motion and alignment of the big toe and correct the deformity.

-Your results and whether you can wear the high heels you love post-surgery depends on the type of surgery you are having, and the advice of your surgeon.
-Many patients will not be able to wear tight fitting shoes after surgery, including high heels; though there is some evidence that heels under 6 cm (2.5 in) are OK.
+Your results and whether you can wear the high heels you love post-surgery depends on the type of surgery you are having and the advice of your surgeon.
+Many patients will not be able to wear tight fitting shoes after surgery, including high heels; though there is some evidence that heels under 6 centimeters (or 2.5 inches) are OK.
 Talk with your surgeon before the operation about your expectations, and what may have caused your bunions.
 Knowing what to expect and how to prevent bunions in the future will help you avoid additional surgeries, even if it means appearing a little less tall.
 If you really want to wear high heels and your surgeon does not object, try to keep the heel to 2.5 inches or less.
-Not only should this keep your feet happy, but it's probably a lot easier to walk in shorter heels!
+Not only will this likely keep your feet happy, but it's probably a lot easier to walk in shorter heels!